-The Social Security Administration (SSA) offers two types of disability benefits.
-Each program has different rules and income thresholds for eligibility.
+The Social Security Administration (SSA) offers two types of disability benefit programs.
+Each federal program has different requirements, rules, and income thresholds for eligibility.
 When applying, it is important to know the eligibility rules for each program.

 Social Security Disability Insurance (SSDI)

 SSDI provides benefits to disabled or blind people who have contributed to the Social Security fund.
+The program is based on disability, work history, and earnings.
 The following people qualify for SSDI if they:

-- Have paid Social Security taxes and have been in the workforce long enough
+- Have paid Social Security taxes long enough to meet the required work credits

-- Are a child whose disability started before they turned 22, and whose parents have drawn Social Security Disability, Social Security retirement or have died.
+Qualifying recipients also include a child whose disability started before they turned 22 and whose parents have drawn Social Security Disability, Social Security retirement, or have died.

 Supplemental Security Income (SSI)

-The SSI program makes cash assistance payments to blind, aged, or disabled persons who have limited income and resources.
+SSI is an assistance program based on an income limit.
+It makes cash assistance payments to blind, aged, or disabled persons who have limited income and resources.
 Children are able to receive SSI assistance.

 You are able to complete an SSI application if you: